 take a look.

-Led by Ron Edwards, another of the great visionaries of games and learning.
-SGIL have produced some hugely significant simulations and games for clients that must be incredibly demanding as to the outcomes – think aircraft maintenance for example…
+Led by some of the leading visionaries in games and learning, Cue Interactive have produced some hugely significant simulations and games for clients that must be incredibly demanding as to the outcomes – think aircraft maintenance for example…

 The UK pioneers of what we called Serious Games.
 Indeed, Helen Routledge has done more than anyone else in our industry to evidence the effect games can have on learning and the evidence she presents is compelling.
 You can buy her book here.
 Totem have built some superb games for clients over several years delivering compelling game play with powerful learning results.
 True experts at their craft.